 You want to get money from financial institutions fast when you need them.
 In fact, when you’re faced with a problematic situation, you’d want to have your money as soon as possible to address the problem.
 Before moneylenders became legal in SG, banks and insurance companies in Singapore offered the only solutions to emergencies and untoward incidents.
 Unfortunately, due to their strict requirements, only a handful of Singaporeans can use them to their advantage.

 True enough, companies such as Great Eastern, Tokio Marine, and HSBC insurance offer some of the greatest benefits possible for Singaporeans who can afford to pay them.
 However, health insurance or life health plans can always turn south, especially if your situation does not qualify for your benefits.
-Your best recourse are moneylenders.
-But if you’re set on using insurance providers, here are some of the best insurers in Singapore
+Your best recourse is Licensed Money Lender.
+But if you’re set on using insurance providers, here are some of the best insurers in Singapore.

 AXA has been in the country for decades.
 In fact, most Singaporeans seek to use AXA Singapore’s helpful and generous life plans, insurance policies, health plans, and more.
 The company provides comprehensive insurance for personal accidents, travel, property and car, savings and investment securities, and small business solutions, which include employee health & benefits that Singapore’s government requires from any Singaporean business owner.